Best Military Personal Loans in 2026

 - Can’t see rates without affecting credit score

 USAA Bank is a good choice for borrowers with military affiliations who want to bank, borrow and get insured all with the same company.
-As a member of USAA, you’ll get access to special deals and discounts on rental cars, theme park tickets and more.
-Plus, you can choose between stretching out your payments over several years and paying off your USAA loan in just 12 months.
+As a member of USAA Bank, you’ll get access to special deals and discounts on rental cars, theme park tickets and more.
+Plus, you can choose between stretching out your payments over several years and paying off your USAA Bank loan in just 12 months.

 You must be a USAA member before you can get a personal loan, and USAA has strict eligibility requirements.
 It only accepts active-duty military members, veterans, precommissioned officers or eligible family members.
 Veterans must also have an honorable discharge status at the time of separation.